agaszmurlo/bdg-sequila/docs/source/benchmarking/benchmarking.rst

 DN/NM           4           24      64
 ======  =============== =========   ===

-EN - edge node where only Application masters and Spark Drivers were launched in case of cluster tests.
+EN - edge node where only Application masters and Spark Drivers have been launched in case of cluster tests.
-In case of single node tests (Apache Spark local mode) all computations were performed on the edge node.
+In case of single node tests (Apache Spark local mode), all computations have been performed on the edge node.

 NN - HDFS NameNode